Ryan Russell (American football)

-Ryan Kamry Russell (born January 17, 1992) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
+Ryan K. Russell (born January 17, 1992) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
 He played college football at Purdue University.

-Early years
+Early life

 Russell attended Creekview High School.
 As a senior defensive lineman, he registered 62 tackles (17 for loss) and 5 sacks, while being named second-team All-district.

 He accepted a football scholarship from Purdue University.
 His best season came as a freshman, playing as a defensive end in a 4-3 defense, registering 11 starts, 33 tackles (4.5 for loss), one sack, 3 forced fumbles and 3 fumbles recovered.
 As a sophomore, he tallied 13 starts, 37 tackles and 4 sacks.

 As a junior the team switched to a 3–4 defense in mid-October and he was moved to the Jack linebacker position, recording 11 starts, 35 tackles (5.5 for loss) and 2 sacks.

 As a senior, he was moved back to defensive end, replacing the graduated Bruce Gaston.
 He had 44 tackles (6.5 for loss) and 3 sacks, finishing his career as a four-year starter with 149 tackles (25 for loss) and 10 sacks.

 Professional career

 Dallas Cowboys

-Russell was selected by the Dallas Cowboys in the fifth round (163rd overall) of the 2015 NFL Draft, after dropping because his physical skills didn't match his on-field production.
+Russell was selected by the Dallas Cowboys in the fifth round (163rd overall) of the 2015 NFL draft, after dropping because his physical skills didn't match his on-field production.
 In training camp he was tried at left defensive end and at the three-technique defensive tackle positions.
 During the season, he appeared in one game and was declared inactive in 11.
 After being limited with an abdomen strain, he was placed on the injured reserve list on December 2, in order to activate offensive tackle Chaz Green from the reserve/PUP list.

 In the 2016 training camp, he was given the chance to start after the suspensions to defensive ends DeMarcus Lawrence and Randy Gregory.
 On September 3, he was released after struggling during the preseason games.
 The next day, he was signed to the Cowboys' practice squad.
 He was released on September 6.